-Well this has been a fantastic first year for The Photo Method, thank you to all of you who are following along, reading, and communicating with me.
+Well this has been a fantastic first couple of years for The Photo Method, thank you to all of you who are following along, reading, and communicating with me.
 This is a photography blog for beginners and for newer photo business owners and it has been a pleasure to have a dedicated space to share some of my knowledge in the classroom and beyond.
-It is tricky to do all the things—I am still teaching photography in person, still photographing weddings, still photographing families and seniors, still running this blog.
+It is tricky to do #allthethings—I am still teaching photography in person, still photographing weddings, still photographing families and seniors, still running this blog.
 Aaaannnd of course I’m working on more.
 Always busy over here (I’m sure most of you can relate).

-For this final blog post of 2022 (whew!)
-I decided to give a little bit of a roundup for you of the readers’ favorite blog posts of 2022, the ones that are really getting the most attention and are fan favorites online.
+For this first blog post of 2023 I decided to give a little bit of a roundup for you of the readers’ favorite blog posts of 2023, the ones that are really getting the most attention and are fan favorites online.
 If your a beginner photographer and you’ve just jumped in on reading this blog, this is a great place to start!
 Want to know why people are looking to these blog posts…check them out!

 Top 5 Blog posts via google

 This is true information via my google analytics (oooooh I love me a little data).
-These posts are the most searched and most visited blog posts all year.
+If you are a photographer having your own google analytics will give you a LOT of information on what is resonating with people and what those in your area are searching.
+For me, these posts are the most searched and most visited blog posts all year.
 Some of them I was not surprised by, but it looks as though you really like the nitty gritty posts that give you actual direct information.
 Check these out if you haven’t had a chance yet!

-- Free Course—Learn Your Camera: If you haven’t yet signed up for my free email course on how to get off auto mode on your camera then sign up now!
+- Free Course—Learn Your Camera: I wasn’t surprised that this was #1…because it is 100% free and is a great intro mini course.
+If you haven’t yet signed up for my free email course on how to get off auto mode on your camera then sign up now!
 It’s totally free!
 I give a few great tips if you have never tried to venture off of the green square on your camera and can’t figure out why your iPhone photos look better than your real camera photos (spoiler alert: your camera photos should definitely look better).

 Top 5 Pinterest Posts